bonitasoft/bonita-doc/md/user-application-overview.md

 After Studio validation, the application is imported or cloned; you can view its content in the project explorer, deploy it, and open it.

-## Access during pre-Production and Production
+## Access in pre-Production and in Production
 To deploy the applications into a bundle or the Cloud, you can use [Bonita Continuous Delivery](https://documentation.bonitasoft.com/bcd//_manage_living_application).

 ## Similarities and differences with _User_ profile of Bonita Portal